gardener/gardener/docs/development/autoscaling-specifics-for-components.md

    In `HVPA` mode, the etcd is scaled by the [hvpa-controller](https://github.com/gardener/hvpa-controller).
 The gardenlet/gardener-operator is creating an `HVPA` resource for the etcd (`main` or `events`).
    The `HVPA` enables a vertical scaling for etcd.

-   The `HVPA` mode is the used autoscaling mode when the `HVPA` feature gate is enabled (and the `VPAForETCD` feature gate is disabled).
+   The `HVPA` mode is the used autoscaling mode when the `HVPA` feature gate is enabled and the `VPAForETCD` feature gate is disabled.

 - `VPA`

    In `VPA` mode, the etcd is scaled by a native `VPA` resource.

    The `VPA` mode is the used autoscaling mode when the `VPAForETCD` feature gate is enabled (takes precedence over the `HVPA` feature gate).

+Note: starting with release 1.96, the `VPAForETCD` feature gate is enabled by default.

 For both of the autoscaling modes downscaling is handled more pessimistically to prevent many subsequent etcd restarts.
 Thus, for `production` and `infrastructure` Shoot clusters (or all Garden clusters), downscaling is deactivated for the main etcd.
 For all other Shoot clusters, lower advertised requests/limits are only applied during the Shoot's maintenance time window.